 By CN Staff

 COUNTRYSIDE, Ill.—City officials recently celebrated the opening of the Countryside Municipal Complex in Illinois, the state’s first Net Zero government building.
 The 34,500-square-foot, three-story building—designed to produce as much energy annually as it uses—replaces a 1960s-era city hall and police department.
+It recently received LEED Gold.

 Designed by Dewberry, the building features a broad array of sustainable technologies, as well as a flexible and modern environment for police and civic operations.
 The firm provided architecture; mechanical, electrical, and plumbing engineering; structural engineering; geothermal bore field design; energy modeling; technology, audio-visual, and security design; grant proposal assistance; and Net Zero energy educational signage design.